-One of England’s most recognisable footballers, Jermaine is now a successful broadcaster and football pundit.
+Jermaine Jenas is one of England’s most recognisable footballers and a successful broadcaster, columnist and football pundit.

 His performances and undoubted potential earned him a £5 million move to Newcastle United as an 18-year-old in 2002.

-He spent three seasons at St. James’ Park, during which he won the PFA Young Player of the Year Award in 2003, before securing a £7million transfer to Tottenham Hotspur in 2005.
+He spent three seasons at St. James’ Park, during which he won the 2003 PFA Young Player of the Year Award, before securing a £7million transfer to Tottenham Hotspur in 2005.

-While at Tottenham, Jermaine played an integral role in the side that won the Carling Cup in 2008, and in the same year was named as the club’s new vice-captain.
+While at Spurs, Jermaine played an integral role in the side that won the 2008 Carling Cup, and in the same year, was named as the club’s new vice-captain.

-A full England International since 2003, Jermaine represented his country on 21 occasions including part of the 2006 World Cup Squad, and scored the first England goal of Fabio Capello’s tenure as manager, in a 2-1 victory over Switzerland at Wembley Stadium.
+He has represented his country on 21 occasions and scored the first England goal of Fabio Capello’s tenure as manager.

-In print, Jermaine writes a bi-weekly column for the Mail on Sunday and GQ.co.uk giving his opinion on the game which is regularly picked up by other outlets and shared extensively on social media due to its articulate and thoughtful content.
+In print, Jenas writes a bi-weekly column for the Mail on Sunday and GQ.co.uk, giving his articulate and thoughtful opinion.

-Furthermore, Jermaine co-founded Aquinas Education and Aquinas Foundation.
-Aquinas is the UK’s fastest growing recruitment agency, specialising in security cleared and teaching jobs working with schools and playgroups.
-The Aquinas Foundation has a variety of programmes for schools to help tackle areas of concern such as truancy, punctuality and youth crime.
 Education is a huge passion and priority for Jermaine.
+Jermaine co-founded Aquinas Education and Aquinas Foundation.
+Aquinas is the UK’s fastest-growing recruitment agency, specialising in security cleared and teaching jobs working with schools and playgroups.
+The Aquinas Foundation has various programmes for schools to help tackle areas of concern such as truancy, punctuality and youth crime.

 Jermaine Jenas is available for speeches, Q&A sessions and Awards Hosting.